 Lots of webmasters sent emails to users to give their consent to continue using the website.
 Also, when accessing the site for the first time, you had to give your consent before reading the content.

 The fact is that customers expect transparency and feel safe knowing what information you are using, whom you give it to and what they can share or not.
-At the beginning, there might be people that will avoid doing so and search for another page, but there will be some that will update their preferences and remain, and others that won’t lose time and accept in a second.

 9. Video Content Is the Most Preferred Type of Content